kharvd/gpt-cli/README.md

 export OPENAI_API_KEY=<your_key_here>
 ```

-After that, to make the changes to the `.basrc` file take effect without opening another terminal,
+After that, to make the changes to the `.bashrc` file take effect without opening another terminal,
 you can run:

     source ~/.bashrc